This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Church Flowers

 Flowers are arranged in the church weekly (except during Advent and Christmas) by a team of willing arrangers.
-After the service the floweres are distributed at the Minsisters direction.
-Anyone wishing to contribute to the flowers e.g. to mark an Annieversary may sign up in the vestibule.
-New arrangers are always welcome.
+After the service the flowers are distributed at the Ministers direction.
+Anyone wishing to contribute to the flowers in church e.g. to mark an Anniversary may sign up in the vestibule.
+New arrangers are always welcome as are distributors.

 Provision and Arrangement Convener: Gwen Stokes